adam-orr/Moonpig.Recruitment/readme.md

 * Using DateTime.Now in Unit Tests, when different logic applies depending on today's date
 * API reliant on the name of the Controller

+**Question 2**
-Q2. * Interfaces - segregated so that only classes that implement their features use them
+* Interfaces - segregated so that only classes that implement their features use them
 * Abstracting core logic into seperate service, so that no logic resides in the controller itself.
 Also adding to scalability of the code
 * Creating services to handle a single responsibility
 * Refactor of conditionals to allow for concise code
 * Code structure consistency - equal spacing and formatting for similiar code (i.e. List creation, IF statements etc.)
 * Unit Testing using Mocked requests to reduce relying on database data
 * Dependency injection
 * Specified API path - to only allow for API calls to the given API to return the requested result
 * Extensions to DateTime object for future scalability
 * Comments for maintainability where code isn't necessarily as understandable
 * Naming variables so that they are understood to what they contain without checking the code flow

+**Question 3**
-Q3. * As some suppliers may work on weekends, or even may not work on certain days of the week; additional data could be added to the database for each supplier to dictate which days they did/did not work and calculate an appropriate despatch date accordingly.
+* As some suppliers may work on weekends, or even may not work on certain days of the week; additional data could be added to the database for each supplier to dictate which days they did/did not work and calculate an appropriate despatch date accordingly.
 * Add an API to allow adding and updating of Products and Suppliers into the database.
 * Add implementation to also take into account Bank Holidays when calculating the despatch date

-Q4.
-What's a technology that you're excited about and where do you see this being applicable?
-(Your answer does not have to be related to this problem)
+**Question 4**
 * Artificial Intelligence - very versatile technology, can be used in countless different ways throughout software development.
 From machine learning to help solve complex problems to be able to predict a user's actions and providing the best possible experience.
 AI can be used in any industry and environment as it provides the tools available for the task that is needed.

 ## Request and Response Examples